-Other treatment options will be discussed with you before deciding to go ahead with the injection(s) and your consent is needed.
-The decision on whether or not to go ahead with the injection is a shared decision between you and your doctor.
+Other treatment options will be discussed with you before deciding to go ahead with the injections and your consent is needed.
+The decision on whether or not to go ahead with the injection(s) is a shared decision between you and your doctor.
 Your doctor will be able to provide you with up-to-date information about the likelihood of this being a successful treatment for you and how this treatment fits into the best pathway of care.
-If you are undecided about whether or not to have injection(s) then further advice and information to make this informed decision can be provided.
+If you are undecided about whether or not to have the injection then further advice and information to make this informed decision can be provided.
 Please speak to your doctor for more information.

 If your health has changed, it is important to let your doctor know;

-- If you have an infection in your body or on the skin of your back, your doctor will postpone the treatment until the infection is cleared - If you have been started on anticoagulant or antiplatelet medicines that "thin the blood" such as warfarin, heparin or clopidogrel, this may require extra preparation - If you suffer from diabetes, the use of steroids during injections may cause your blood sugar to change requiring monitoring and adjustment of your diabetic medication - · If you have any allergies
+- \cdot If you have an infection, your doctor will postpone the treatment until the infection is cleared - If you have been started on anticoagulant or antiplatelet medicines that "thin the blood" such as warfarin, heparin or clopidogrel, this may require extra preparation - If you suffer from diabetes, the use of steroids during injections may cause your blood sugar to change requiring monitoring and adjustment of your diabetic medication - If you have any allergies

 You must also inform the doctor if there is any chance that you could be pregnant.
-Finally, if you are planning to fly or travel abroad within two weeks after the injections, please let your doctor know as it may be best to change the date of the injections.
+Finally, if you are planning to travel abroad or fly within two weeks after the injections, please let your doctor know as it may be best to change the date of the injections.